Optimal Fairness Scheduling for Coded Caching in Multi-AP Wireless Local Area Networks: Numerical Results

 \section{Numerical Results}

 We use numerical results to compare the performance of various solutions.
 We assume $H$ helpers are located at the center of hexagons on a limited hexagonal grid.
 Every hexagon has a radius of~$1$, and we have $r_{\mathrm{trans}} = 1$ and $r_{\mathrm{inter}} =1.2$.
 The users are placed according to a homogeneous Poisson Point Process in the transmission area of helpers.
 The average number of users per helper, shown by $U$, is determined by the density of the Poisson process.
-Every user is randomly assigned with a cache profile $l \in [L]$.
+Every user is randomly assigned to a cache profile $l \in [L]$.

-In Tables~\ref{tab:utiliy_u} and~\ref{tab:utiliy_l}, we have compared the utility function value of the analytical (Section~\ref{section:analytical_solution}), super-user (Section~\ref{section:super-user}), and RGA (Section~\ref{section:kagan_solution}) solutions, for different values of $U$ and $L$, respectively.
-For the analytical solution, we have limited $\mathrm{Conv}(\Br(j,s_j))$ to maximal rate vectors that also maximize the coded caching gain, as the more general case is intractable even for small networks due to its complexity (even with the restriction, we cannot simulate large networks as is visible in the table).\footnote{Of course, for very small networks, we get the same solution with and without the proposed restriction of the throughput region.
-However, as discussed, proving the optimality for this subset of rate vectors is challenging for the general case.} From the tables, we can see that: \begin{itemize} \item both RGA and super-user solutions perform well; for small networks, their performance is quite close to the analytical solution.
-Moreover, in all cases, RGA performs at most $10\%$ worse than the super-user method; \item system performance gets worse as $U$ is increased.
-This is expected, as with more users, the portion of resources allocated to each user becomes more limited; \item system performance improves as $L$ is increased ($L=1$ corresponds to the uncoded caching scheme).
-This is due to the increased multicasting opportunities as $L$ grows; \item As $L$ keeps growing, the utility function converges to a certain value irrespective of the selected solver.
-This is because $U$ is fixed, and hence, the multicasting opportunities are limited even if $L$ gets very large. \end{itemize}
+In Tables~\ref{tab:utiliy_u} and~\ref{tab:utiliy_l}, we have compared the utility function value, versus $U$ and $L$, of the analytical (Section~\ref{section:analytical_solution}), super-user (Section~\ref{section:super-user}), and RGA (Section~\ref{section:kagan_solution}) solutions, as well as multi-round delivery solution of~\cite{mozhgan} with a frequency reuse factor of three.
+Notice that $L=1$ corresponds to the uncoded caching scheme, i.e. we have just unicast opportunities.
+For the analytical solution, we have limited $\mathrm{Conv}(\Br(j,s))$ to maximal rate vectors that also maximize the coded caching gain, as the more general case is intractable even for small networks due to its complexity (even with the restriction, we cannot simulate large networks as is visible in the table).
+We can see that:

+$\bullet$ Both RGA and super-user perform well; for small networks, their performance is quite close to the analytical solution.
+Moreover, in all cases, RGA performs at most $10\%$ worse than the super-user solution;